ACoAs MANIPULATING Self & Others (Part 3c)

 Saying yes to anything asked of you even when you’re not interested or it doesn’t suit you, & you don’t have time anyway – just so you’ll be liked.
 You over-book & then forget or cancel at the last-minute

-a.
-Feel superior – morally better with more value as a person, rather than being better at certain things (not just having a higher IQ), in order one upto keep everyone away, & not acknowledge your need for connection, help, comfort….
+one upa.
+Feel superior – morally better with more value as a person, rather than being better at certain things (not just having a higher IQ), in order to keep everyone away, & not acknowledge your need for connection, help, comfort….

 b.
 Feel inferior, believing you’re worse than everyone else (weaker, dumber, less capable….)